-A2 Music - EdexcelWatch
+A2 Music - EdexcelWatch this thread

 Is anybody else about to go through their A2 Edexcel music exams?
 I'm having real trouble retaining the information on the set works and I was hoping some other members might have a load of key notes which they could share.
 My music teachers are a bit "up themselves" and they don't seem to want to give my class simple notes which we can apply to the written essays when it comes to the exam in *ohmygod* two months and three days.

 I'm also interested to know how many set works other members have covered so far.
 We have done 10/14, and of those 10, I feel I have sufficient notes in two, maybe three of them.
 Like I've said, the teachers don't seem to want to give us the notes we actually need for the exam, and we have barely looked at some of the set works before being told we're moving on to the next one!

 The works I'm showing real concerns with are these:

 • Taverner (haven't been over in enough detail)